 I obtained my PhD at the University of Bologna under the supervision of Professor Carla Bagnoli.
 During my doctoral studies, I was a visiting fellow at Harvard University and the University of Vienna.
-Since completing my PhD, I have been a part-time lecturer at the Ted Rogers School of Management, Ryerson University and a postdoctoral researcher at the Chair of Practical Philosophy and Ethics at the LMU, Munich.
-I have also been a visiting scholar at the University of Toronto and the University of Waterloo.
+Since completing my PhD, I have been a part-time lecturer at the Ted Rogers School of Management at Toronto Metropolitan University, and a postdoctoral researcher at the Chair of Practical Philosophy and Ethics at the Ludwig-Maximilian University in Munich.

 My research focuses on human agency and its societal and interpersonal recognition and attribution, and brings together ethics, philosophical and moral psychology, as well as feminist and social philosophy.